MariaAnaGonzalez/MCA.Violence.Colombia/README.md

 📌 **Note on Repository Creation**

 This repository was developed with the assistance of ChatGPT (OpenAI) to support documentation clarity, code structuring, and reproducibility.
-All data handling, analysis design, and interpretation remain the responsibility of the author.
+All data handling, analysis design, and interpretation remain the responsibility of the authors.